elastic/search-ui/README.md

 # Install React Search UI and a Connector, like the Elastic App Search Connector
 npm install --save @elastic/react-search-ui @elastic/search-ui-app-search-connector
 ```

-_Note: Search UI is in beta.
-We do not recommend production use._

 ## Creating a search experience